 Moreover, the 'call for tenders search' service allows, without additional registration, to search for and view in one place all calls for tenders published in accordance with the Austrian Federal Procurement Act, giving SMEs free and unlimited access to tenders from 7 000 public authorities.

-The Austrian government puts very strong emphasis on delivering public services using the Once-Only principle, for domestic but also cross-border transactions, to reduce administrative burdens for businesses.
-This accelerated implementation of digital tools facilitates SMEs development by enabling user-centred, seamless and transparent service delivery, and facilitating the mobility and the use of key technologies.
+This accelerated implementation of digital tools facilitates SMEs development by enabling user-centred, seamless and transparent service delivery, and facilitating mobility and use of key technologies.